-Oregon law prohibits discrimination on the basis of race, color, sex, marital status, source of income, familial status (children), religion, or national origin in the sale or leasing of real property.
+Oregon law prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, marital status, familial status (children or lack thereof), source of income, religion, being a surivor of domestic violence, or national origin in the sale or leasing of real property.
 ORS 659A.145, 659A.421.
+(In Portland, age - if 18 or older - and occupation are also forbidden reasons to discriminate.)
 Likewise, discrimination based upon disability or handicap in the sale, leasing, or making available of real property is prohibited.
 ORS 659A.145.
 It is also illegal to discriminate against a blind person because he or she has a guide dog or to charge a pet fee for the guide dog.
 ORS 346.630.
-During a sale or rental of housing no person can disclose that the occupant or owner has or died human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS).
+During a sale or rental of housing no person can disclose that the occupant or owner has or died from human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS).
 ORS 659A.145(8).
 Additionally, 2007's Oregon Equality Act prohibits discrimination in housing based on sexual orientation.

 The state agency where complaints of discrimination in rentals or sales of real estate are filed is the State of Oregon, Bureau of Labor and Industries, Civil Rights Division.
 The complaint should be filed promptly and, in any case, within one year of the discriminatory practice, on a form provided by the Bureau of Labor and Industries.
 Municipal and county ordinances often have prohibitions against discrimination in real estate transactions.
 Some municipal or county governments have a fair housing office and also take complaints.
-For example, Portland City Ordinance 164709 prohibits discrimination in housing and public accommodations and employment where the discrimination is based on sexual orientation.
+For example, Portland City

+Ordinance 164709 prohibits discrimination in housing and public accommodations and employment where the discrimination is based on sexual orientation.
 Exceptions include owner occupied housing, duplexes, and religious facilities.